 In the heating sector, Vattenfall is among other things working to establish whether our CHP plant Marzahn in Berlin can be used for testing the application of hydrogen in power plants.

 Wind, solar and hydrogen

-In the Netherlands, Vattenfall is also developing a project, which can potentially produce 100% renewable hydrogen onshore by connecting wind and solar electricity generation directly to an electrolyser and a battery.
+In the Netherlands, Vattenfall is also developing a project, which can potentially produce 100% renewable hydrogen onshore.
+It does so by connecting wind and solar electricity generation directly to an electrolyser and a battery.

 Dedicated offshore hydrogen parks combining wind turbines and electrolysers could become one of the backbones of the hydrogen economy.
 Thanks to its high number of full-load hours, wind is particularly well suited for the production of fossil-free hydrogen.
 However, the fact that many future wind sites will be located further out at sea will make electric transmission via cable very expensive.
 Energy transmission via hydrogen piping will thus become the more attractive solution for these types of farms.

 Decarbonizing through collaboration

 Decarbonizing Vattenfall’s value chains through collaboration across companies, organisational, functional, societal and geographical borders is a complex challenge.
 Each country and market have their own specific challenges and strategies on how to move forward.
 It demands industry to even more actively search for the best fitting coalitions in order to create a new generation of fossil-free products and services.
 Working together in sometimes unexpected partnerships can increase the innovation potential along any step of the value chain.
 From design to delivery of intermediate and finished products or services, and to the way in which by-product streams are managed.
 Not in the least, working together also means that financial as well as non-financial risks can be better mitigated throughout the chain.
 The journey towards fossil-free living is well underway.